231293/omit-tilde-webpack-plugin/README.md

 * `deprecate` implies that a warning should be generated whenever the plugin needs to operate.

-  Use this to help migration from ommited tilde to appropriate use of tilde.
-It is not activiated by default but is **strongly encouraged**.
+  Use this to help migration from omitted tilde to appropriate use of tilde.
+It is not activated by default but is **strongly encouraged**.

 * `path` is an optional object of conditions, similar to that for [loaders](https://webpack.github.io/docs/configuration.html#module-loaders).

   It filters the path in which the request is raised.
-It may inclued `test`, `include`, and `exclude` as (typically) regular expressions.
+It may include `test`, `include`, and `exclude` as (typically) regular expressions.

 * `verbose` implies that filtering information should be displayed.